zerihun21/Java-Variables-and-Literals/README.md

 Here's how we create a variable in Java,

 ```
-int speedLimit = 80;
+int age  = 29;
 ```

-Here, speedLimit is a variable of int data type and we have assigned value 80 to it.
+Here, age is a variable of int data type and we have assigned value 29 to it.

+## Rules for Naming Variables in Java

+### Java is case sensitive.
+H
+ence, age and AGE are two different variables.
+For example,